-c.
+b.
 Dilution Water

-- i.
-Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
-The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water for; - (A) toxicity tests conducted on effluent discharges to receiving water classified as intermittent streams; and - (B) toxicity tests conducted on effluent discharges where no receiving water is available due to zero flow conditions. - ii.
-If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 3.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - (A) a synthetic dilution water control which fulfills the test acceptance requirements of Item 3.a was run concurrently with the receiving water control; - (B) the test indicating receiving water toxicity has been carried out to completion (i.e., 48 hours); - (C) the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 4 below; and - (D) the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water.
+- 1) Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
+The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water for; - i. toxicity tests conducted on effluent discharges to receiving water classified as intermittent streams; and - ii. toxicity tests conducted on effluent discharges where no receiving water is available due to zero flow conditions. - 2) If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - i. a synthetic dilution water control which fulfills the test acceptance requirements was run concurrently with the receiving water control; - ii. the test indicating receiving water toxicity has been carried out to completion, - iii. the permittee includes all test results indicating receiving water toxicity with the full report and information required; and - iv. the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water.

-d.
+c.
 Samples and Composites

-- i.
-The permittee shall collect two flow weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
-The permittee shall collect a second composite sample for use during the 24 hour renewal of each dilution concentration for both tests.
-The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 36 hours.
+- 1) The permittee shall collect a minimum of three samples (flow-weighted composite if possible) from the outfall(s). - 2) The permittee shall collect a second and third sample (composite samples if possible) for use during the 24-hour renewal of each dilution concentration for each test.
+The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 36 hours for first use of the sample.
 The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
 Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage.
+A holding time up to 72 hrs is allowed upon notification to EPA of the need for additional holding time.